Differences Between Rheumatic Fever and Rheumatic Heart Disease

 Diagnosing Rheumatic Fever

-The first line of diagnosis involves the doctor swabbing your mouth to test for group A Streptococcus bacteria.
-You may also order a rapid test, which can give a diagnosis within 10 minutes.
+The first line of diagnosis involves the doctor swabbing your mouth to test for group A Streptococcus bacterium.
+A clinician may perform a rapid antigen detection test (RADT); while results are quick, false negatives can occur, especially in children.
 However, the chances of false positive results are also there.

 Other tests to determine whether someone has RF are:

-• Blood Test: These tests can confirm the presence of the Streptococcus bacteria.
+- Blood Test: These tests detect antibodies (such as ASO or anti-DNase B) that indicate a recent streptococcal infection.
 It can also show proteins that indicate its presence in your body.

 Diagnosing Rheumatic Heart Disease